 Is Kauai the Wettest Place on Earth?

-In promoting our Kauai Surf Co. waterproof backpacks and dry bags we often mention that Kauai is one of the wettest places on Earth.
-But is Kauai the wettest place on Earth?
+We advertise our Kauai Surf Co. waterproof backpacks as being forged and tested in one of the wettest places on Earth.
+But is Kauai one of the wettest places?
+If it's not, it's very close.
 With recent epic record-breaking rains, there is a good argument to be made that Kauai is the wettest, but there are also several other locations that receive comparable amounts of rainfall.

 Nurturing rains are frequent and substantial on Kauai, giving the “Garden Island” its signature lush greenery.
 Mt.
 Waialeale, near the island’s center, is one of the wettest spots on earth, averaging more than 450 inches of rain per year.
 In 1982, a record 683 inches of rain were recorded on the peak.
 In April 2018, the island set the record for the most-ever rainfall in the United States in a 24-hour period with 49.69 inches of rain!